 Current impacts

-• The citybound lane on Wairakei Road is open to traffic travelling towards the city in a southeast direction.
+• Until 31 July (end of day), the citybound lane on Wairakei Road is one-way for traffic travelling towards the city in a southeast direction.
+Detours are in place for airport-bound traffic.
+The road will then be reinstated to two-way traffic.

-• There is no entry/exit at Christian Street and Wallace Street where they intersect Aorangi Road (north).
-These impacts will also remain in place during the next traffic management setup until August.
-Detours are in place.
+• Aorangi Road (north) is open one-way for southbound traffic only, with entry from Condell Avenue and left-turn exit only onto Wairakei Road.
+There is no entry/exit at Christian Street and Wallace Street where they intersect Aorangi Road (north).
+These impacts will be in place until the end of October.

 Workers will be on-site Monday to Saturday, 7am to 6pm, but the lane and road closures will be in place at all times.